kata-csc/ckanext-sitemap/README.md

 Requirements
 ============

+* libxml2 and libxslt C libraries prior to installation

-* Tested with CKAN 2.1.2
+* Tested with CKAN 2.4.1